Microsoft Flight Simulator (1982 video game): Gameplay

+Development

-Around the years of 1981–82, Microsoft contacted Bruce Artwick of Sublogic, creator of FS1 Flight Simulator, to develop a new flight simulator for IBM compatible PCs.
-This version was released in November 1982 as Microsoft Flight Simulator.
+Around 1981, Microsoft contacted Bruce Artwick of Sublogic, the creator of FS1 Flight Simulator, to develop a new flight simulator for IBM compatible PCs.
+This version was released in November of the following year as Microsoft Flight Simulator.
 It featured an improved graphics engine, variable weather and time of day, and a new coordinate system (used by all subsequent versions up to version 5).
 It was later updated and ported to other home computers as Flight Simulator II, published by Sublogic.

 Advertisements claimed "If flying your IBM PC got any more realistic, you'd need a license", and promised "a full-color, out-the-window flight display".
 Early versions of Microsoft Flight Simulator were used as a test for PC compatibility.
 If a computer could run Microsoft Flight Simulator and Lotus 1-2-3, it was 100% IBM PC-compatible.